Hepaul7/Hepaul7.github.io/_projects/1_project.md

 instead of convolutional layers following one of the papers I have read.
 (I will try this out _soon_)

-I will include out code once the results are out.
+I will include our code once the results are out.